 What is the Process for Real Ear Measurement?

-The process for real ear measurement typically takes place during the initial fitting for hearing aids for experienced users.
+The process for real ear measurement typically takes place during the initial fitting of the hearing aid, for experienced users.
 For new users, it usually happens within two weeks of the fitting.
-The measurement will be so precise that those who have never worn hearing devices will need some time for their brain to adjust to sound before they can be programmed exactly where they need to be.
-After the hearing aids are inserted into the ear, a very thin, probe-shaped microphone will be placed in the ear canal.
-This will get a baseline of how a patient hears the pre-recorded conversation.
-Then the test is run again, this time with the probe mic directly next to the device.
-Using the microphone, a professional audiologist then evaluates the exact sound levels that are being provided by the hearing aid, using different speech samples to provide various readings.
+The measurement is so precise that those who have never worn hearing devices need some time for their brain to adjust to sound.
+Once adjusted, the hearing aids can be programmed exactly where they need to be.
+After insertion of the hearing aids, a very thin, probe-shaped microphone is placed in the ear canal.
+This gets a baseline of how a patient hears the pre-recorded conversation.
+Then, the test is run again, this time with the probe mic directly next to the device.
+Using the microphone, a professional audiologist then evaluates the exact sound levels that are being provided by the hearing aid.
+The audiologist uses different speech samples to provide various readings.

-Using the data gathered, the audiologist is able to make minute adjustments to the sound levels.
-The audiologist will match target amplification levels that are customized according to the patient’s specific hearing loss across frequencies to provide objective data.
+Finally, using the data gathered, the audiologist can make minute adjustments to the sound levels.
+The audiologist will match target amplification levels customized according to the patient’s specific hearing loss.
+This is done across frequencies to provide objective data.

 How Long Does Real Ear Measurement Take?